 The Reasons Why Women Won’t Match Men in the Workplace Irrespective of Whatever Action is Taken

-Submission to the Inquiry ‘Women in the Workplace’, Business, Innovation and Skills Select Committee, House of Commons.
+Submission to the Inquiry ‘Women in the Workplace’, Business, Innovation and Skills Select Committee, House of Commons, UK.

 1. The central and first issue to address is not what measures can be taken to increase the proportion of those at high levels in organisations who are women, but whether or not this can be achieved even in principle, given relevant scientific understanding.
 As I outline, the seldom discussed, but overwhelmingly evidenced scientific research reveals ineradicable very deep-seated (biologically-based) reasons why few women are on company boards in comparison to men, and why this will never substantially change.